Home » Shower Head Flow Restrictors: Everything You Need to Know

 Reduces Exposure to Chlorine

 Flow restrictors can help reduce the amount of chlorine in shower heads.
-Chlorine is a chemical commonly used to disinfect water but can cause skin irritation and dryness.

 Reducing the amount of chlorine that comes out of the showerhead flow restrictors can help prevent these problems.